kevin-keraudren/sphinx-python3-utf8-demo/README.md

     perl -pi -e 's/^import re$/import regex as re/g'  `find . -name '*.py'`

-Bug3: `sphinx` should use the built-in Python 3 version of `tokenize.py` instead of relying on a Python 2 version which does not accept utf8 function names
+Bug3: `sphinx` should use the built-in Python 3 version of `tokenize.py` instead of relying on a Python 2 version that does not accept utf8 function names
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 https://github.com/sphinx-doc/sphinx/blob/master/sphinx/pycode/pgen2/tokenize.py